haltu/muuri/CONTRIBUTING.md

    * Run `gulp` _successfully_ and try to do some manual testing if possible.
 6. Create the pull request.
    * Do your best to explain what the pull request fixes.
-   * Write in the description field which issue(s) will be closed by the pull request, e.g. `Closes #123`.
+   * Mention which issue(s) will be closed by the pull request, e.g. `Closes #123`.
    * Request a review from [@niklasramo](https://github.com/niklasramo)
    * After your pull request is accepted it will be merged to the [dev branch](https://github.com/haltu/muuri/tree/dev) and released with the next release.
+If you did only some minor change in the documentation it may be merged directly to the master branch.
+7. You made it!
+Thank you so much for contributing to Muuri!